maidousj/maidousj.github.io/_posts/2019-06-25-Learning-Privately-from-Multiparty-Data-notes.md

 [4] Ji, Zhanglong, Jiang, Xiaoqian, Wang, Shuang, Xiong, Li, and Ohno-Machado, Lucila.
 Differentially private distributed logistic regression using private and public data. *BMC medical genomics*, 7(Suppl 1):S14, 2014.

 [5] Dwork, Cynthia and Roth, Aaron.
 The algorithmic foundations of differential privacy. *Theoretical Computer Science*, 9(3-4): 211–407, 2013.

+[6] Rajkumar, Arun and Agarwal, Shivani.
+A differentially private stochastic gradient descent algorithm for multiparty classification.
+In *International Conference on Artificial Intelligence and Statistics*, pp. 933–941, 2012.

+[7] Hamm, Jihun, Champion, Adam, Chen, Guoxing, Belkin, Mikhail, and Xuan, Dong.
+Crowd-ML: A privacy-preserving learning framework for a crowd of smart devices.
+In *Proceedings of the 35th IEEE International Conference on Distributed Computing Systems (ICDCS)*.
+IEEE, 2015.

+[8] Breiman, Leo.
+Bagging predictors. *Machine learning*, 24(2):123–140, 1996a.

+[9] Jagannathan, Geetha, Monteleoni, Claire, and Pillaipakkamnatt, Krishnan.
+A semi-supervised learning approach to differential privacy.
+In *Data Mining Workshops (ICDMW), 2013 IEEE 13th International Conference on*, pp. 841–848.
+IEEE, 2013.